Llamapolice/scion-time/README.md

+# This Fork is used to develop a simulation environment for G-SINC and is still WIP

 # Secure and Dependable Clock Synchronization on Next-Generation Networks

 Secure and dependable clock synchronization is an essential prerequisite for many industries with applications in finance, telecommunication, electric power production and distribution, or environmental monitoring.